t0pcart/l0cati0nkiller/README.md

 **THE LIFE360 CHANGES PERSIST AFTER REBOOTS;THE FINDMY WILL NOT**

-lkiller: Shell script written to remove Life360's binary in memory and by removing it from the application path on disk; the Find My dameon(findmydeviced) will be killed and prevented from reloading
+lkiller: Shell script to stop FindMy/Life360 from updating your location

-lstart: Shell script to restore the binary to the appliation path and respawning it back into memory; the  Find My dameaon is restarted
+lstart: Shell script to restart FindMy/Life360 updating your location

 Steps:
 1. Download both scripts
-2. Run the script lkiller as root(Scroll down for Tutorial).
+2. Run the script lkiller.sh as root(Scroll down for Tutorial).
 3. Profit
-4. To restore Life360 run the lstart.sh as root
+4. To restore location updates run the lstart.sh as root

 **HOW TO RUN SCRIPT AS ROOT**